Binturong

-The binturong (Arctictis binturong) (/bɪn'tju:rɒŋ, 'bɪntjʊrɒŋ/, bin-TURE-ong-,_-BIN-ture-ong), also known as the bearcat, is a viverrid native to South and Southeast Asia.
-It is uncommon in much of its range, and has been assessed as Vulnerable on the IUCN Red List because of a declining population.
-It is estimated to have declined at least 30% since the mid-1980s.
-The binturong is the only species in the genus Arctictis.
+The binturong (Arctictis binturong) (/bɪn'tju:rɒŋ, 'bɪntjʊrɒŋ/; bin-TURE-ong-,_-BIN-ture-ong), also known as the bearcat, is an arboreal viverrid native to South and Southeast Asia.
+It is the only species in the genus Arctictis, and it is divided into nine subspecies.
+It has long, thick hair, and is primarily dark in appearance, but can also have a whitish speckled pelage.
+It is unique in morphology with its popcorn-scented musk glands, and its long, bushy, prehensile tail.